raspberrypi/documentation/configuration/uart.md

 | BCM2837 | PL011 | mini UART |
 | BCM2711 | PL011 | mini UART | PL011 | PL011 | PL011 | PL011 |

 Inside the Raspberry Pi, the UARTs are able to connect in several ways.
-UART0 and UART1 can connect to either the GPIO lines, or the onboard Bluetooth module, if there is one.
-UARTs two through five connect to the GPIO lines and nowhere else.
+UART0 and UART1 can connect to either the GPIO header, or the onboard Bluetooth module, if there is one.
+UARTs two through five can be enabled and disabled, but have no alternate connections.

 See the [Raspberry Pi 4 Model B Datasheet](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2711/rpi_DATA_2711_1p0_preliminary.pdf) section _5.1.2 GPIO Alternate Functions_, for pinout details.
 Earlier models are similar but with only the first two UARTs.

 ### Voltages

-All the onboard Raspberry Pi UARTs are 3.3V ([CMOS](https://en.wikipedia.org/wiki/CMOS) [logic level](https://en.wikipedia.org/wiki/Logic_level)).
-Do not connect Raspberry Pi UARTs to 5V ([TTL logic level](https://en.wikipedia.org/wiki/Transistor%E2%80%93transistor_logic)) circuits, because the Raspberry Pi will be damaged.
-[Level shifters](https://en.wikipedia.org/wiki/Level_shifter) are inexpensive and readily available.
+All the onboard Raspberry Pi UARTs are made for 3.3V [logic levels](https://en.wikipedia.org/wiki/Logic_level)).
+Do not connect Raspberry Pi to any devices that output 5V signals, because they will damage the Raspberry Pi.

 ## Software support

-Raspberry Pi OS ships with drivers for the onboard UARTs.
+Raspberry Pi OS has built-in drivers for the onboard UARTs.

-PL011s appear as [character devices](https://en.wikipedia.org/wiki/Device_file#Character_devices) `/dev/ttyAMA*`.
-If there are multiple PL011s, they're in the same _order_ as the Broadcom documentation, but not necessarily the same _number_.
-The mini UART always appears as `/dev/ttyS0`.
-If you want to be specific about hardware types, use the `/dev/ttyAMA*` and `/dev/ttyS0` names.
+If either of the UARTs is enabled and internally connected to the GPIO header, that UART is called `/dev/serial0`.
+Similarly, the UART connected to the Bluetooth module is `/dev/serial1`.

-There are also be symbolic links: `/dev/serial*`.
-If a UART is enabled and connected to pins 8 and 10 of the GPIO header, `/dev/serial0` will link to that UART.
-If a UART is enabled and connected to the onboard Bluetooth module, `/dev/serial1` links to that one.
-If you want to be specific about a UART connection, use the `/dev/serial*` names.
+The `/dev/serial*` files are symbolic links created by the Linux device management system, [udev](https://en.wikipedia.org/wiki/Udev). udev reads configuration from the device tree and creates the appropriate files.
+For each enabled PL011, a file like `/dev/ttyAMA*` is created.
+Their numbers will be in the same order as in the Broadcom hardware documentation, but given consecutive numbers starting at zero.

-The Linux device management system chooses which hardware UARTs are connected to the GPIO pins and creates the `/dev/serial*` symlinks.
-By default, if there is an onboard Bluetooth module, it gets UART0 and the GPIO header gets UART1.
-If there is no Bluetooth, the GPIO header gets UART0.
-This behavior is configurable and can be changed with device tree overlays.
+The mini UART is always `/dev/ttyS0` if it is enabled.

 ## Using the UARTs